British tanker arrives in Dubai after 10-week detention in Iran

 The seizure of the ship ratcheted up tension after attacks in May and June on other merchant vessels in Gulf waters, which the United States blamed on Iran, a charge Tehran denied.

-The Ports and Maritime Organization of Iran in the country's southern Hormozgan Province said the ship started to move out from Bandar Abbas at 9 a.m.
+The Ports and Maritime Organisation of Iran in the country's southern Hormozgan Province said the ship started to move out from Bandar Abbas at 9 a.m.
 Iran time (0530 GMT).

 But it said the judicial file on the vessel remained open and the process of looking into "violations" by the ship was ongoing.